MAPLE LEAFS (19-12-4) at SENATORS (19-9-6)

 Last 10: Toronto 4-2-4; Ottawa 7-1-2

 Season series: Fourth of five meetings between these Northeast Division rivals.
-Toronto has a 2-1 edge, with the home team winning each game.
+Toronto currently has a 2-1 edge, with the home team winning each game.

 Big story: Reports out of Ottawa on Friday indicated forward Jason Spezza, who required back surgery earlier in the season, isn't expected to return prior to the Stanley Cup Playoffs.
 With the way the Senators are playing, though, they should manage to get there just fine without his services.
 They've won three in a row and have earned at least a point in nine of 10, but the Maple Leafs are only two points back in the battle for third place in the division.